Hakob Manandyan: Teaching at Gevorgian Seminary

-By the order of the Catholicos of All Armenians, in January 1902, H. Manandyan, along with S. Tigranyan, was appointed as assistant editor of the journal "Ararat" – the official publication of the Mother See.
+By the order of the Catholicos of All Armenians, in January 1902, Manandyan was appointed as assistant editor of the journal "Ararat", the official publication of the Mother See.

-In addition to his prolific teaching and scientific activities, Manandyan's years at the seminary were marked by his meeting and marrying Varvara /Varya/ Tovmasi Khandamiryan.
-She was a teacher and descended from the noble Khandamiryan family of Shushi /Artsakh/.
+In addition to his teaching and scientific activities, Manandyan's years at the seminary were marked by meeting and marrying Varvara Tovmasi Khandamiryan, a teacher who descended from the noble Khandamiryan family of Shushi.

-The esteemed Armenian poet Hovhannes Tumanyan, who was close to both Varvara and Hakob, wrote in a letter to his wife in the summer of 1904 that H. Manandyan was constantly around Varya.
-In a subsequent letter, he mentioned that Hakob had proposed to Varya and she had accepted.

 The wedding of Hakob and Varvara Manandyans took place in the grand hall of the Gevorkian Seminary.
-The ceremony was graced by the presence of Armenian Patriarch Khrimyan Hayrik, who blessed the newlyweds.
-The banquet was presided over by Hovhannes Tumanyan, and the musical program was conducted by Komitas.
-The wedding was attended by lecturers from the seminary, and guests from Yerevan, Tbilisi, Baku, Moscow, and Akhaltskha.

-The Manandyans had one daughter, Eleonora Manandyan (1907-1987), who became a renowned psychiatrist and was honored with the title of Honored Doctor of the ArmSSR.
-Hakob Manandyan fondly remembered his time in Echmiadzin, where he could peacefully pursue his chosen field, engage in scientific work, write, and immediately publish his works.
-Unfortunately, in the spring of 1905, due to Turkish attacks on Armenians, the scientific group in Echmiadzin began to disband.
-As a result, H. Manandyan relocated with his family to the Armenian quarter of Tbilisi, where his wife's family and relatives also resided.
-In Tbilisi, the distinguished scientist was perhaps deprived of the opportunity for extensive scientific activity.
+The Manandyans also had one daughter, Eleonora Manandyan (1907–1987), who became a psychiatrist and was given the title of Honored Doctor of the Armenian SSR.

+In the spring of 1905, due to Turkish attacks on Armenians, the scientific group in Echmiadzin began to disband.
+As a result, Manandyan relocated with his family to the Armenian quarter of Tbilisi, where his wife's family and relatives also resided.